magic-wormhole/magic-wormhole/docs/server-protocol.md

-application, which requires multiple wormhole messages to exchange address-book entries, and which must function even if the two apps are never both running at the same time) can use "Journal Mode" to ensure forward progress is made: see "api.md" (Journal Mode) for details.
+application, which requires multiple wormhole messages to exchange address-book entries, and which must function even if the two apps are never both running at the same time) can use "Journal Mode" to ensure forward progress is made: see "journal.md" for details.